Introduction to Mongolian Politics and Society (2 ECTS)

 Learning Outcomes: By the end of this course, students will be able to understand significant political points/foci/events of Mongolian history since its establishment in 1206 as Great Mongol Empire to current political settings; describe the essential features of Mongolian politics, including constitutional system of government, elections and foreign political and economic interests; and understand significant keys to Mongolian traditional and contemporary culture and society.
 As transferable skills students will learn how to assimilate and understand large amounts of new information, as well as academic English listening and writing skills.

 Taken as: Online lectures on Moodle and a final exam.
 You are recommended, but not required, to read the suggested literature.

 Grading: On a scale of 1–5

 Target Group: All students who wish to gain introductory knowledge on Mongolia.

-Application Period: Continuous application.
+Application Period: Continuous application, apply anytime.
 Link to application form.

 After signing up to this course with the application form above, you will immediately gain access to the course site and can start studying.The welcome email comes to the address you give in the application form.
 It may go to the spam or offers-folder of your email (at least gmail tends to do it).
 So check those folders too.